Grammy Awards 2024: Complete list of winners

 Victoria Monet and Billie Eilish were among the night’s early winners

-Billie Eilish and British pop star Kylie Minogue were among the stars to scoop early Grammys during the pre-telecast ceremony.
+Pop stars Billie Eilish Kylie Minogue were among the stars to scoop early Grammys during the pre-telecast ceremony.

 The 66th annual ceremony is taking place at the Crypto.com arena in Los Angeles, with the main ceremony presented by Trevor Noah.
 This marks the comedian’s fourth consecutive year of hosting duties.